Meletius Smotrytsky: As Uniate Bishop

-Smotrycki was considered Orthodox bishop in January 1629 (Joseph Bobrykowicz was even then his deputy in the office of the monastery of Saint Spirit in Vilnius), but a few months later the Orthodox clearly recognized him as a traitor, who renounced his former profession of private material benefits.
-Also the Catholic Church immediately after the council of Kyiv decided Smotrytsky to be not fully devoted to the union, especially since it was still not publicly acknowledged that he had left Orthodoxy.
-In September 1629 Smotrytsky took part in Orthodox-Uniate Synod in Lviv, where he had already performed at the opening of the Uniate and Orthodox negotiations to convert to Catholicism.
+Smotrycki was considered Orthodox bishop in January 1629 (Joseph Bobrykowicz was even then his deputy in the office of the monastery of Saint Spirit in Vilnius), but a few months later the Orthodox recognized him as a traitor, who renounced his former profession of private material benefits.
+Also, the Catholic Church immediately after the council of Kyiv decided Smotrytsky was not fully devoted to the union, especially since it was still not publicly acknowledged that he had left Orthodoxy.
+In September 1629 Smotrytsky took part in the Orthodox-Uniate Synod in Lviv, where he had already performed at the opening of the Uniate and Orthodox negotiations to convert to Catholicism.
 It was his last public appearance during which he took voice on issues of religion and the position of the Ruthenian nation.
-Synod of Lviv, in which assumptions and Uniate Metropolitan King was to lead to the establishment of the Republic of the Uniate Patriarchate, ended in the complete failure, because neither the Orthodox hierarchy, and even sent a fraternity Lviv agreed with their delegates.
+Synod of Lviv, in which assumptions and the Uniate Metropolitan King were to lead to the establishment of the Republic of the Uniate Patriarchate, ended in complete failure, because neither the Orthodox hierarchy nor even sent a fraternity to Lviv agreed with their delegates.